faskowit/multiAtlasTT/README.md

 * The atlases here are not a comprehensive set of the parcellations used in neuroimaging.
 If you would like to see another parcellation (in fsaverage space) supported here, feel free to post an issue/pull request!

 * Fitting a parcellation in the manner used here is not the only method for fitting parcellations to neuroimage data.
 While these tools warp an 'average' brain to each subject, some methods compute individualized parcellations based on subject-level data.

+* Previously, this repository contained 'shen268cort' and 'baldassano' atlases with flawed data (my own error) that I projected to the surface.
+They have since been removed (nothing wrong with using the *real* atlases in your own work!
+They are wonderful and I urge you to check them out in their original format).
+Just a reminder (again), be sure to check the quality of the data when you use it, to make sure it looks as expected!
+Thanks!

 * The gcs label training script uses surfaces fit with the original maTT functionality, to produce the maTT2 files.
 These surface annotations were not manually edited, like what was done for the [Mindboggle-101](https://mindboggle.info/data.html).